backintime - Man Page

 --delete

-Restore and delete newer files which are not in the snapshot.
+Restore and delete newer files which are not in the backup.
 WARNING: deleting files in filesystem root could break your whole system!!!
-Only valid with restore.

 --local-backup